 Bundling discounts, sometimes called multi-policy discounts, are common among insurance companies that offer different lines of insurance.
 The most common multi-policy discount is for home and auto insurance bundles.
 Bundling insurance does not mean that your home and auto are insured on the same policy; it only means that they are insured with the same carrier.
 Finding the best home and auto insurance bundles for your needs may save you hundreds of dollars on each of your policies as these discounts are often some of the largest available.

-Bundling your auto and home insurance can be a great way to generate significant savings and make your insurance more convenient to handle.
+Bundling your auto and home insurance can be a great way to generate significant savings on both policies and make your insurance more convenient to handle with a single insurer.
 If you own a home and have a car, getting quotes for both policies with the same insurer could be well worth your time.

-A few carriers offer a “single deductible” feature when you insure both your auto and home with them.
-Although the specifics will vary by insurer, typically this feature means that if both your car(s) and home are damaged in a single event — e.g., a storm collapsing your roof onto your garage and parked car, for example — you will only pay one deductible for all the damage.
+- You could qualify for a single deductible, which typically means that if both your car(s) and home are damaged in a single event — e.g., a storm collapsing your roof onto your garage and parked car, for example — you will only pay one deductible for all the damage.
+Details will vary by insurer.

 Best home and auto insurance bundles